From dream to reality: Creating the SCWIST Science Symposium

 It was finally at SCWIST that she decided to make her idea a reality.

-When Noeen explained her idea of a science event for undergrad and grad students to Khristine, she was all for it.
+It was in her final role that Noeen pitched her idea of a science event for undergrad and grad students to Khristine.

 “I thought it was an excellent idea,” said Khristine.
 “I was excited to see what Noeen would create.”